quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 auditing.

 Access control techniques in end user client environments can be limited.
-End-users have the possibility of capturing their own logs and risking their own security and privacy in ways that could be surprising.
+An end-user that might enable logging without understanding the implications of that choice on their privacy and security.
 Implementations should consider how to make enabling qlog conspicous, and resistant to automation or drive-by attacks.
-Examples include, requiring explicit actions to start a capture, and isolation or sandboxing of capture from other activities in the same process or component.
+Examples include, requiring explicit actions to start a capture and isolation or sandboxing of capture from other activities in the same process or component.

 It is recommended that data retention policies are defined for the storage of